Physical Hazards

 Equipment and systems designed for the storage, transfer, and dispensing of cryogenic fluids need to be constructed of materials compatible with the products being handled and the temperatures encountered.

-All cryogenic systems including piping must be equipped with pressure relief devices to prevent excessive pressure build-up.
+All cryogenic systems must be equipped with pressure relief devices to prevent excessive pressure build-up.
 Pressure reliefs must be directed to a safe location.
 It should be noted that two closed valves in a line form a closed system.
-The vacuum insulation jacket should also be protected by an over pressure device if the service is below 77 Kelvin.
-In the event a pressure relief device fails, do not attempt to remove the blockage; instead, call EHS at 346-3192.

 If liquid nitrogen or helium traps are used to remove condensable gas impurities from a vacuum system that may be closed off by valves, the condensed gases will be released when the trap warms up.
 Adequate means for relieving resultant build-up of pressure must be provided.